adamzwasserman/genX/README.md

 - ✅ Manual test files for visual verification
 - ✅ Updated demo page with clean, minimal styling

+## Development Acknowledgement

+This project was developed with extensive use of AI-assisted coding tools.
+While the architecture, specifications, and testing have been carefully designed and validated, not all code has been manually reviewed line-by-line.
+Users should conduct their own security audits and testing before using genX in production environments.

 ## License

 MIT License - See [LICENSE](LICENSE) for details